mrTimofey/frontizer/README.md

 ## Data

 You can provide any data to your views by creating data files.
-They will be fetched in the same way as view.
+They will be fetched in the same way as views.
 *exports* object fields will be variables in views.

 Data shared with corresponding view also includes data from upper levels index files.